Beyond the Venus de Milo: The Louvre Sculptures Most Visitors Miss

 THE MEDIEVAL FRENCH SCULPTURE GALLERIES

-These rooms are among the quietest in the museum, and also among the most rewarding.
-Here, the Louvre moves away from court sculpture and returns to carved forms made for churches, abbeys, portals, choir screens, and sacred interiors.
+Here, the Louvre moves away from court sculpture.
+It returns to carved forms made for churches, abbeys, portals, and sacred interiors.
+The context changes.
+So does the way sculpture is read.[1]

 A collection shaped by the Revolution